ehhong/identityexploration/_posts/projects/2019-06-15-bethyoung.md

 <h3>How do you feel about how you’re seen by others, and would you want others to see you differently?</h3>
 <p>
 I feel like I'm pretty comfortable with how other people see me only because I'm a very open book.
-If you talk to me, I'm just going to like tell you how I feel and put all my cards out because I feel like I truly have nothing to hide.
+If you talk to me, I'm just going to tell you how I feel and put all my cards out because I feel like I truly have nothing to hide.
 Whatever impression people have of me, I think I'm okay with it because I would just put everything out there.
 I'm probably really annoying and I talk too much.
 But I think that people, if they interact with me, they know who I am, and I think I'm happy about that.
 </p>